Open-CMSIS-Pack/devtools/tools/cpackget/docs/cpackget.md

 :---------------|:------------------------
 `.Web`          | [**Pack Index File**](https://open-cmsis-pack.github.io/Open-CMSIS-Pack-Spec/main/html/packIndexFile.html) of a public web service and `*.PDSC` files.
 `.Download`     | Packs that are installed from a web service.
 Stores `*.PDSC` pack description file, `*.pack` content file, and related license information.
 `.Local`        | Index file `local_repository.pidx` that points to local installations for development of a software pack.
+Contains also the `*.PDSC` files from private software packs.

 ## Update Pack Index File